 “Oh my Shirley, How is she?”

 “She is such a lovely little girl.
 She was the reason Akin hit me.”

-“I noticed that each time I went by their table, I would hear Mitchie ask Shirley to refer to this woman as mother.”
+“I noticed that each time I walked by their table, I would hear Mitchie ask Shirley to refer to this woman as mother.”